-This DIY-lawn care plan brought my yard back to life
+This DIY lawn care plan brought my yard back to life

 Warranty

 Sunday guarantees its products will help your yard look better.
 If you have any questions or concerns, Sunday's Lawn Advisor team can help you troubleshoot any problems.
-We can't vouch for the customer service experience, as we didn't run into any problems, but we like that you can quickly get in touch with someone using the Live Chat feature on the Sunday website.
+We can't vouch for the customer service experience, as we didn't run into any problems, but we like that you can quickly get in touch with someone using Sunday's website chat feature.

-Should you buy it?
+Should you buy Sunday Lawn Care?

-Yes, if you’re looking for nontoxic, DIY lawn care.
+Yes, if you’re looking for nontoxic, DIY lawn care plan.

 Sunday offers an easy, do-it-yourself approach to caring for your lawn.
 If you’re looking for pet-and-kid-safe lawn treatment and don’t mind applying it yourself, then Sunday could be a good fit to get your grass looking green again or for regular yard maintenance.
 It’s also more affordable, on average than hiring a professional lawn care company to do the work for you.